St Barbara’s Atlantic Mining is dedicated to our community and responsible environmental management.

 Municipal tax revenue

-$1.6 Million
+$2.4 Million

-To community and non-profit organizations
+To community, non-profit organizations and academic institutions

 $100 Million+